axieax/urlview.nvim/README.md

 1. Use the command `:UrlView` to see all the URLs in the current buffer.

-- Use `:UrlView <tab>` to view available pickers to display the URLs with
 - For your convenience, feel free to set a keybind for this using `vim.api.nvim_set_keymap`

 2. You can optionally select a link to bring it up in your browser.